 The Most Improved Player Award rewards optimism (and hard work).
 At the heart of it is a core belief that a career isn’t always stuck where it was left.
 It is possible to climb up the hill and go from average to good and from good to great.
 The Most Improved Player Award has been sitting on player(s) mantel or in their home office since 1986 when it was first handed out to defensive guard Alvin Robertson.
 Some of the most notable players to take the trophy home have been Tracy McGrady, Gilbert Arenas, Zach Randolph, Monta Ellis, Kevin Love, Paul George, Jimmy Butler, C.J.
 McCollum.
-This year, the group is incredibly wide, those players who built upon their 2015-16 season in a big way.
+This year, the group is incredibly diverse and none were born in the United States.
+Greece, France and Serbia are represented.

 Giannis Antetokounmpo (Bucks): A first time All-Star.
-The best player on his team, guiding his team into the playoffs without Jabari Parker and with second round pick rookie point guard Malcom Brogdon.
+The best player on his team, guided his team into the playoffs without Jabari Parker and with second round pick rookie point guard Malcom Brogdon.

-Rudy Gobert (Jazz): Dominated the paint for Utah and is one of the reasons the Jazz are in the playoffs.
+Rudy Gobert (Jazz): Dominated the paint for Utah and is one of the reasons the Jazz were in the playoffs.
 Gobert isn’t just a defensive juggernaut, he added offense to his game.

 - 2016-17 Improvement: Points (+4.9).
 Field Goal Attempts (+1.9).
 Field Goals Made (+ 1.9).
 Free Throw Attempts (+1.3).
 Free Throws (+1.2) Defensive Rebounds (+1.4).
 Total Rebounds (+1.8).
 Offensive Rating (+17.0).
 PER (+5.8).
 Plus/Minus (+3.8)